SmartData-Polito/gnn-for-darknet/README.md

-# The Benefit of GNNs for Network Traffic Analysis
+# Exploring Temporal GNN Embeddings for Darknet Traffic Analysis

-This repo contains the source codes for the paper "The Benefit of GNNs for Network Traffic Analysis" published at TBD.
+This repo contains the source codes for the paper "The Benefit of GNNs for Network Traffic Analysis" submittet to the 2nd International Workshop on Graph Neural Networking (GNNet@CoNEXT’23).

 ## Table of Contents